Inside: Teach your kids to make school lunches on their own so you don’t have to anymore. Use this free printable and 7 tips to teach kids how.

 Psst: Our kids are never too young to learn or too old to learn how.

-Why should our kids make their own lunches?
+Why should our kids make school lunches on their own?

 Listen, if you love making school lunches, then keep going for it.
 But I’m done.